cloudmesh-community/book/chapters/quick516.md

       recommended that you try programming with libcloud!
 To prepare yourself for the project.

-    * Oct 8
+    * Oct 10

       Read the section on MQTT in prepartion for Edge Computing.
 Try to deploy an mqtt server on your computer and use it.
 Optionally also try a cloud mqtt server.
       Read the section on GraphQL (if that section is ready).
-Experiment with GraphQl.
+Experiment with GraphQL.
 Develop an inventory of compute resources in GraphQL, that you populate and quesry.
 Develop a NIST OpenAPI framework for a computer inventory.
 Identify adbatages and disadvanteges opf using GraphQL.
 When are ther instances that GraphQL does not work well (Tip: compare to MongoDB).

+      * Define your project
+      * Define your chapter
+      * Make sure you have sections selected and start completing them

+    * Oct 15

+      Read the Container section (the parts that do not have a :o: indicating that they are ready.
+Try using containers on your machine.
+If you do not have access to containers on your machine please use echo docker swarm and/or kubernetes.
+Develop a service you can deploy and test.
+Do not expose andy insecure services.
+If in doubt ask the TAs.
+Conduct a benchmark of the service.

+      * Work on your project
+      * Work on your chapter
+      * Make sure to work towards completion of your sections

 # Assignments